is-chetan/DailySky/README.md

 ## 📝 Notes
 - 🌐 The app supports weather search by city name or ZIP code.
 - 🌡️ Temperature is shown in Celsius
-- 🧊 Particle effects are loaded dynamically — ensure your internet connection is active.
+- 🧊 Particle effects are loaded dynamically, ensure your internet connection is active.
 - 📵 The UI loads offline but requires internet for API and particle JSON.

 ## 📚 Resources